roidelapluie/prometheus_covid19/README.md

 $ cd prometheus_covid19
 ```

-2. Clone the data (I do not provide the data)
+2. Clone the data (I do not provide the data).
+This adapter uses the covid19
+   JHU CSSE data set.

 ```shell
 $ git clone https://github.com/CSSEGISandData/COVID-19